Every home should have a first aid kit where all the important things are kept together.

-- first-aid manual Equally key to having a first-aid kit in an accessible spot is knowing how to use everything in the kit, and what to do if it’s not just a minor scrape you’re dealing with.
-All parents would benefit from doing a first-aid course (find a first-aid course close to you).
+- first-aid manual: Equally key to having a first-aid kit in an accessible spot is knowing how to use everything in the kit.
+All parents would benefit from doing a first-aid course.

 - bandages and bandage rolls (assorted sizes) for binding wounds, making a sling, using as a compress or holding a splint in place